Vincent Bouchard's Contributions (little known facts & more!)

 - three different French forest origins were used for the comparison with Hungarian oak: Tronçais, Allier and Nevers

-Results of comparative tasting: the Hungarian oak barrels made by a top quality cooper such as Vicard are softer in tannin than their French counterparts, which is beneficial for certain wines.
-A good number of our customers use our Vicard Eastern European oak barrels.
+Results of comparative tasting: the Hungarian oak barrels are softer in tannin than their French counterparts, which is beneficial for certain wines.

 American Oak Experimentation:

-1995: With the assistance of Tonnellerie Vicard, Vincent Bouchard was able to once again demonstrate the influence of geographic and environmental conditions on the air drying process of the wood.
-A selection of American oak (Quercus alba) was air-dried both at a Missouri stave mill and in Vicard's stave yard in Cognac.
-After the two years of air-drying, both sets of staves were then made into barrels by the same cooper (Vicard), using identical fabrication methods.
+1995: Vincent Bouchard was able to once again demonstrate the influence of geographic and environmental conditions on the air drying process of the wood.
+A selection of American oak (Quercus alba) was air-dried both at a Missouri stave mill and in a stave yard in Cognac.
+After the two years of air-drying, both sets of staves were then made into barrels by the same cooper, using identical fabrication methods.
 The same base wine was aged for 18 months under identical circumstances in both sets of barrels.
 The result was two distinctly different wines, primarily due to the different microflora and rainfall patterns existing in Missouri and Cognac.
-The wood seasoned in Cognac was greatly preferred, which led to a decision by Vicard to air-dry the American oak staves exclusively in Cognac.
+The wood seasoned in Cognac was greatly preferred.

 Application of Charring Theory: